 The food we eat, the air we breathe, our health, our climate—essentially, everything that makes Earth inhabitable—all depends on the interplay of millions of organisms in diverse ecosystems, which have learned to thrive and interact over billions of years.
 Biodiversity underpins planetary health and informs everything down to the taste of a grain, the strand of a cloth and a sip of water, supporting our most basic needs.
+Nature loss is also accelerating the climate crisis.
 Yet, beyond areas well-stewarded by indigenous communities, nature and wildlife are declining around the world at an unprecedented rate.
 To reverse this trend, we must find better ways to manage humanity's footprint on land and sea—and new ways to fund this work.

 Biodiversity: Nature by Another Name

 Nature underpins every aspect of human existence—and it is in crisis

 Governments and businesses now have an opportunity to take a critical, collective step to arrest this decline: to agree to protect at least 30 percent of the world on land and sea.

 If adopted, this new framework will act as the world’s roadmap for wildlife and habitat conservation, as well as updating countries’ goals for conservation and sustainable use of living resources.
 The new framework should also better align with the global Sustainable Development Goals, driving home the critical role of nature in human health and well-being.